 Once you motivate your dog enough to do what is expected you will notice that it requires far less punishment to get compliance.
 Your dog will learn what you want and do it most of the time on his own.
 That way motivation stays high and your relationship becomes stronger.
 Only use punishment when it is necessary to win against high value competing motivators in the environment.
 For example, that pesky squirrel.

 This is what I mean by building your dog up.
 Teach your dog what he needs to know.
 Be clear in your communication.
 Motivate the heck out of your dog for the things you want him to do.
-Only use corrections after all of that, never as the starting point; especially not when dealing with fear-driven behaviors.
+Only use punishments after all of that, never as the starting point; especially not when dealing with fear-driven behaviors.
 Ask yourself, if you were afraid of something and instead of getting help you were slapped in the face.
 Would that make you less fearful?
 No, it wouldn’t.
 Distract you for a moment?
 Maybe.
 Build confidence and reduce your fear?
 Not so much.
 That is no different for your dog.

 Build Your Dog Up with Clear Communication

 Most people are very inconsistent in the way they interact and communicate with their dog.
 What do you say “down” to?
-Only for laying down on the surface they are on?
+Only for laying down on the surface, they are on?
 What do you say “off” to?
 Is the dog allowed in the kitchen or not?
 What about the sofa?
 Is every family member consistent?
 How you use commands or other cues makes a big difference to your dog.
 Being clear and consistent in every aspect helps your dog make sense of you and the home.
 He learns he can trust you.
 The responses to his actions become predictable.
 Providing clarity trough training builds your dog up.

 Build Your Dog Up Through Biological Fulfillment

 Dogs are predators, which means they enjoy all elements of the predatory hunting sequence: Searching—Stalking—Chasing—Fighting—Celebrating—Consuming.
 In fact, they don’t just like them, they need these things to be happy.
 A dog unfulfilled in its basic biological desires will become stressed, reactive and destructive.
 If we invite dogs into our homes, it is vital that we honor their nature.
-We must provide outlets for these innate desires, even if only through surrogate activities through games, and as part of the training.
+We must provide outlets for these innate desires, even if only through surrogate activities like games, and as part of the training.
 If our dog is unfulfilled and as a result, acts up, whose fault is that?
 It’s not his.
 Play-based training is a wonderful way of incorporating all aspects of play into training.
 Fulfilling your dog’s biological needs builds your dog up.

 Build Your Dog Up Through Meaningful Reward Events